Apply to our Programme - second application round

 - What in particular in the programme (courses, focus, set-up) has sparked your interest and why?

-- What is your relevant academic background and strengths for this programme?
+- What are your relevant academic background and strengths for this programme?

 - Are there any other qualifications you wish to draw to our attention for this programme, e.g. work experience or extracurricular activities?